-Academic Standards: FAQ

 If you want to be a successful student at the U, you will need to develop good study skills.
 Students are sometimes able to make it through high school without studying much at all.
 At the University, it will be hard to do well without good study techniques.

 If you're having problems knowing what to study or how to study, register for Strategies for College Success (Educational Psychology 2600) see class schedule It might also be helpful to get some tutoring.
 Tutoring for a fee is offered through the Learning Center.
-TRIO and Center for Ethnic Student Affairs (CESA) offer free tutoring for students who are eligible for their programs.
+TRIO and the Center for Equity & Student Belonging (CESB) offer free tutoring for students who are eligible for their programs.
 There is also a free math tutoring center and a writing center.

 Another problem for some students is test anxiety.
 If you go into tests well prepared, but then get so nervous during the exam that you can not recall the information you studied, you may have test anxiety.
 Contact the Counseling Center at 801-581- 6826 for more information and assistance.